google/svcca/README.md

     <img src="examples/dynamics_plots_crop.png" width=700px>
 </p>

 * __Model Interpretability across Training Runs__: The code can also be used to interpret representations learned by networks over different training runs.
 We apply CCA to corresponding layers across different random initializations.
-Note that the raw neuron outputs over the sorted classes (top pane below) don't have any visible similarity, but the aligned representations with CCA show that both networks have learned similar latent representations (bottom pane below).
+Note that the raw neuron outputs over the sorted classes (left pane below) don't have any visible similarity, but the aligned representations with CCA show that both networks have learned similar latent representations (right pane below).
+Furthermore these directions are also somewhat naturally interpretable.
+The grey dotted lines represent different class boundaries, and we can see that the top CCA directions clearly turn on for certain classes and off for others.
 <p align="center">
     <img src="examples/Interpretability_Highest_Activations.png" width=300px>
     <img src="examples/Interpretability_Top_CCAs.png" width=300px>